haoking/SwiftyUI/README.md

 # SwiftyUI
-High performance(500%) and lightweight(one class each UI) UIView,  UIImage, UIImageView, UIlabel, UIButton and more
+High performance(100%) and lightweight(one class each UI) UIView,  UIImage, UIImageView, UIlabel, UIButton and more.